Soar to Success with the ATC Basics Block 4 Test 2026 – Elevate Your Skills to New Heights!

 Question of the day

-What does 'SCT' stand for in weather observations?
+What does "RASN" abbreviate in weather conditions?

 Explanation: